Jan Jindra

 Dr. Jindra is a financial economist specializing in complex securities litigation and regulatory investigations.

-A former Assistant Director at the US Securities and Exchange Commission (SEC), Dr. Jindra has 20 years of experience providing economic analyses, litigation support, and expert testimony in both civil and criminal proceedings.
-His consulting work and expert testimony have focused on complex economic and financial issues that arise in the context of securities litigation, regulatory investigations, and white collar criminal prosecutions.
+He is a former Assistant Director at the US Securities and Exchange Commission (SEC) and professor of finance, with 20 years of experience providing economic analyses, litigation support, and expert testimony in both civil and criminal proceedings.
+Dr. Jindra’s expert testimony and consulting work have focused on complex economic and financial issues that arise in the context of securities litigation, regulatory investigations, and white collar criminal prosecutions.
 His clients have included private counsel and staff attorneys at the SEC, the US Department of Justice (DOJ), and the Federal Trade Commission.

-Dr. Jindra has also authored numerous peer-reviewed articles in highly reputable finance academic journals, including the Journal of Corporate Finance, Quarterly Journal of Finance, and Journal of Financial and Quantitative Finance.
-He has further designed and taught college‑level courses in corporate finance, investments, and advanced valuation at The Ohio State University and Menlo College.
+Dr. Jindra has authored numerous peer-reviewed articles in finance academic journals, including the Journal of Corporate Finance, Financial Management, and Journal of Financial and Quantitative Finance.
+His research focuses on valuation and asset pricing implications of various corporate decisions.

 Ohio State University